School of Languages and Cultures,

 Faculty of Arts and Humanities

-Our MA offers a wide range of translation languages.
+We’ll help you develop your ability to translate from at least one language.
 Translation options are: from English into Arabic, Chinese, Polish and Italian or translation from Czech, Dutch, French, German, Portuguese, Russian and Spanish into English.
-We’ll help you develop your ability to translate from one, two or three languages.

 Visit us on an open day to find out more about the course, our facilities and the city.